-Former Pirates majority owner and newspaper group publisher G. Ogden Nutting has died at 87
+Former Pirates investor and newspaper group publisher G. Ogden Nutting has died at 87

 WHEELING, W.Va.
-(AP) — G. Ogden Nutting, who once held a majority ownership stake in major league baseball’s Pittsburgh Pirates before his son took over and helped grow his family’s newspaper business to more than 50 daily publications in 18 states, has died.
+(AP) — G. Ogden Nutting, whose 2006 investment in the Pittsburgh Pirates led to his son taking control 11 years later and helped grow his family’s newspaper business to more than 50 daily publications in 18 states, has died.
 He was 87.

 Nutting died Friday, according to The Intelligencer and Wheeling News-Register, which published his obituary and a separate story on his death Monday.

-Note: This story has been edited to say that G. Ogden Nutting was an investor in the Pittsburgh Pirates but not the controlling owner.